Gender and Sexuality

 Transgender

-Tip: You can learn more about different genders and sexuality on the Rosie website (external link).
+Tip: You can learn more about different genders at A Gender Agenda (external link).

 Sexuality